 With repeated lockdowns and restrictions on dine-in, the food and services industry is facing one of the biggest challenges in recent years.
 Amidst these troubled times, restaurants are struggling to create contactless dine-in experiences and scrambling to online delivery models all in a bid to win customers’ trust and stay afloat.
 The COVID-19 pandemic has exposed us to the need for crisis management and adopting a disruptive mindset regardless of the size or concept of the restaurant.
-In this article, we will talk about how can restaurants can handle disruptions better and prepare for 2021.
+In this article, we will talk about the steps you need to take to handle disruptions better and for preparing your restaurant for 2021.

 How Restaurants Can Manage Disruptions Better?